vlopezj/coq-course/README.md

   + [Homeworks from CIS 670 at Penn in Fall 2012](http://www.cis.upenn.edu/~bcpierce/courses/670Fall12/) -- Benjamin Pierce and students in the class

 + [Exercises from the 2012 International Spring School on FORMALIZATION OF MATHEMATICS](http://www-sop.inria.fr/manifestations/MapSpringSchool/program.html)

++ There are quite many exercises in Pierce's SF book.

 ## Examination